dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 Note that it only makes sense to use `dcterms:title` in the simple schema, because its object is supposed to be a literal.

-Here is another example, using a non-Knora class:
+Here is another example, using a non-DSP-API class:

 ```
 PREFIX knora-api: <http://api.knora.org/ontology/knora-api/simple/v2#>